Installation

 Hindsight can be deployed in several ways depending on your infrastructure and requirements.

-Hindsight Cloud is a fully managed service that handles all infrastructure, scaling, and maintenance.
-We're onboarding design partners now — request early access.
+Hindsight Cloud is a fully managed service that handles all infrastructure, scaling, and maintenance — sign up here.

 Prerequisites